+- 3. Books and Posters;

+- 4. Dramatic Play Area;

-Large Muscle Equipment;
+- 5. Large Muscle Equipment;

+- 6. Manipulative Toys;

+- 7. Musical Equipment;

-8. Science Materials.
+- 8. Science Materials.

-D. enter serves school-age children, it must have some age-appropriate materials and lent from each of the following categories:
+- D. If the center serves school-age children, it must have some age-appropriate materials and equipment from each of the following categories:

-1. Arts and Crafts;
+- 1. Arts and Crafts;

-2. Games;
+- 2. Games;

-3. Sports;
+- 3. Sports;

-4. Science;
+- 4. Science;

-5. Library.
+- 5. Library.

-E. arrange opropriate supply of play materials must be readily accessible to children and must be ged in an orderly manner so that children can select, remove, and replace the play materials independently or with minimum assistance.
+- E. An appropriate supply of play materials must be readily accessible to children and must be arranged in an orderly manner so that children can select, remove, and replace the play materials either independently or with minimum assistance.

-F. Toys, toy parts, furnishings, equipment and materials accessible to children less than three (3) years of age must not be a choke hazard or able to be inhaled.
+- F. Toys, toy parts, furnishings, equipment and materials accessible to children less than three (3) years of age must not be a choke hazard or able to be inhaled.
 Any area of the facility accessible to children less than three (3) years of age must be free of any choke or inhalation hazards.

-G. Toys, toy parts, furnishings, equipment and materials made of brittle, easily breakable plastic or glass are not permitted for children less than five (5) years of age.
+- G. Toys, toy parts, furnishings, equipment and materials made of brittle, easily breakable plastic or glass are not permitted for children less than five (5) years of age.

-H. In the infant program, some play equipment from the following list must be provided: rubber washable toys, rattles, blocks, balls, record player, radio, tape player.
+- H. In the infant program, some play equipment from the following list must be provided: rubber washable toys, rattles, blocks, balls, record player, radio, tape player.

-I. In the toddler program, some play materials easily access each of the following categories: oddler program, some play materials easily accessible to children must be provided from the following categories:
+- I. In the toddler program, some play materials easily accessible to children must be provided from each of the following categories:

-1. Gross Motor Development;
+- 1. Gross Motor Development;

-2. Fine Motor Development;
+- 2. Fine Motor Development;

-3. Language Development;
+- 3. Language Development; and,

-4. Social Interaction.
+- 4. Social Interaction.

-J. not limi child care centers must provide access to indoor large muscle equipment, including, but ted to, an indoor climbing structure, an open area for indoor large muscle games, and rovide large muscle activities at least two times during each six (6) hour period of time.
+- J. Drop-in child care centers must provide access to indoor large muscle equipment, including, but not limited to, an indoor climbing structure, an open area for indoor large muscle games, and must provide large muscle activities at least two times during each six (6) hour period of time.